noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Open response assessments can be a powerful teaching tool, but they are more effective in some situations than in others.
 In general, open response assessments are best suited to open-ended or project-based assignments with subjective essay answers and discussion.
-For example, open response assessments work well in humanities assignments where learners are encouraged to make subjective assessments of text or images, but they might not be the ideal tool in chemistry assignments where there are definitively correct or incorrect answers to questions.
+For example, open response assessments work well in humanities assignments where learners are encouraged to make subjective assessments of text, images, or other contributions, but they might not be the ideal tool in chemistry assignments where there are definitively correct or incorrect answers to questions.

 EdX suggests that you follow these guidelines and best practices when you use open response assessments in your courses.